Maclenn77/Maclenn77/README.md

 ### Hello, World! :nerd_face:

 I'm Juan Paulo, but you can call me just *J.P.*.
-I'm learned Full-Stack Web Development at Microverse ([highly recommended](https://www.microverse.org/?grsf=6h9fw6)).
+I learned Full-Stack Web Development at Microverse ([highly recommended](https://www.microverse.org/?grsf=6h9fw6)).
 I'm currently working as a Back-end Developer at Apex Systems.
 I'm also bootstrapping an EdTech Startup ([check here](https://daiuk.com.mx)).

 **<p align="center"> :dart: My goal is to develop innovative learning materials for high school students <br>and shorten the achievement gap in Latin America.</p>**

 ### My Background

 I studied Linguistics at National School of Anthropology and History, and Sociology at National Autonomous University of Mexico.
 It could sound that I did a career shift into Web Development, but I didn't.
 My pregraduate research work was about the language policies in the education system of Mexico.
-Now I'm learning Web Development because I considerer it as a powerful tool to deliver better policies in the education system.
+I learned Web Development because I considerer it as a powerful tool to deliver better policies in the education system.

 ### My Projects